Bribing Kids vs. Rewarding Kids for Good Behavior: What’s the Difference?

 Many parents wonder what the difference is between a bribe and a reward.
 After all, in both instances, your child is getting something for doing what you want him to do.
 But when is this helpful in teaching him better behavior, and when is it harmful?
-1-on-1 Coach, Erin Schlicher explains.
+Parent Coach, Erin Schlicher explains.

 “I’ll give you an Xbox if you’ll just clean your room!”

 It’s important to understand that bribery can become an ongoing pattern that ultimately teaches your child to act out to get what they want.

 This parental plea might sound like an exaggeration, but it’s actually not as far off–base as you might think.
 During my nearly two years as a Parent Coach, I heard many parents describe interactions with their kids in which they promised all manners of enticing treats and activities in exchange for behaving appropriately.
 Parents end up feeling as though they are desperately bribing their children to comply.
 Kids can come to expect something extra for simply executing their daily responsibilities, which can in turn lead to a false sense of entitlement.